Interaction-powered Type Ibn Supernovae as a Transient PeVatron Candidate: The Case of SN 2023uqf: Introduction

 High-energy neutrinos provide a direct probe of hadronic particle acceleration in astrophysical transients.
 Over the last decade, the astrophysical neutrino flux has been proven~\citep{2013PhRvL.111b1103A,2013Sci...342E...1I} and its spectrum is accurately measured by IceCube~\citep{2015PhRvD..91b2001A,2019PhRvD..99c2004A,2021PhRvD.104b2002A,2022ApJ...928...50A,2024PhRvD.110b2001A,2025PhRvD.112a2022A,2025arXiv250722234A,2025arXiv250722233A}.
 In addition, there exist some successful observations of neutrinos in coincidence with a few confirmed sources, a blazar TXS~0506+056~\citep{2018Sci...361..147I} and a Seyfert galaxy NGC~1068~\citep{2022Sci...378..538I}, as well as possibly other Seyfert galaxies~\citep{2025arXiv251013403A}.
 However, despite the growing list of individual source associations, population studies and stacking analyses indicate that the contributions from these identified classes fall short of accounting for the total diffuse neutrino flux measured by IceCube, suggesting that additional or as yet unidentified source populations must contribute significantly to the observed flux \citep{2021ApJ...921...45B}.

-In this context, the recent discovery of SN 2023uqf has attracted particular attention.
-SN 2023uqf was identified in optical surveys by the Zwicky Transient Facility (ZTF), and its sky position and explosion epoch were reported to be close to those of a high-energy neutrino alert detected by IceCube, IC-231004A \citep{2025arXiv250808355S}.
-This apparent proximity in both time and direction motivates a careful investigation of whether the two observations are physically consistent with a common underlying source.

-Recent theoretical studies have emphasized that the early ejecta–CSM interaction phase can provide favorable conditions for diffusive shock acceleration up to (super-)PeV energies in interacting supernovae, aided by magnetic-field amplification and the transition to a collisionless shock \citep[e.g.,][]{2012IAUS..279..274K,2018PhRvD..97h1301M,2026arXiv260206410E}.
+Interaction-powered core-collapse supernovae are a promising class in this context.
+Recent theoretical studies have emphasized that the early ejecta--circumstellar medium (CSM) interaction phase can provide favorable conditions for diffusive shock acceleration up to (super-)PeV energies in interacting supernovae, aided by magnetic-field amplification and the transition to a collisionless shock \citep[e.g.,][]{2012IAUS..279..274K,2018PhRvD..97h1301M, 2025ApJ...984..103K,2026arXiv260206410E}.

-Motivated by this apparent proximity, the central question addressed in this Letter is whether the physical conditions inferred from the optical emission of SN 2023uqf are consistent with the timing and energy scale implied by the IceCube event IC-231004A.
-To answer this question, we treat the supernova observations and the neutrino detection as independent constraints and test whether a single, physically motivated scenario can satisfy both.
-Also, because the explosion epoch of SN 2023uqf is not tightly constrained by the optical discovery alone, we need to infer it from light-curve modeling and then use the inferred epoch to perform an optical–neutrino timing consistency test.

-The event of current focus, IC-231004A, is announced via GCN as an IceCube gold alert with a signalness of 84.2\% and its estimated energy and arrival direction are $E_\nu = 442.2$~TeV and $({\rm RA, DEC}) = (143.79, +25.04)$~deg, respectively \citep{2023GCN.34798....1B,2023GCN.34797....1I}.